dipdup-io/workerpool/README.md

 // ErrorHandler - the function is called when error occured in dispatcher type ErrorHandler[Task any] func(ctx context.Context, err error)
 ```

+Also it receives 2 integers: workers count and time between dispatcher calls in milliseconds.